-Before arriving at our school, our children have varying experiences participating in physical activity and sports outside of school.
-Therefore, the PE curriculum at Tanfield Lea aspires to provide opportunities to build children’s self-confidence, self-esteem, teamwork, perseverance and leadership skills through an ability to manage themselves successfully in a variety of situations.
-At our school, the key skills in PE have been developed from EYFS to KS2 and children are given the opportunity to build upon these skills each year.
-Key vocabulary in PE is also introduced at the earliest age and is consolidated and embedded across the different year groups.
-Due to the variety of class sizes at our school, PE units are taught on a 2-year cycle, in half termly blocks, and the children participate in high quality PE and sporting activities, incorporating a wide variety of physical activities including: games, dance, gymnastics, swimming and athletics.
+PE is a vocabulary-rich subject, including specific scientific terminology as well as informal terms that are more sport related.
+Key vocabulary in PE is introduced at the earliest age and is consolidated and embedded across the different year groups.
+Due to the variety of class sizes at our school, PE units are taught on a 2-year cycle, in half termly blocks, and the children participate in high quality PE and sporting activities, incorporating a variety of carefully chosen physical activities including: games, dance, gymnastics, swimming and athletics.
 These activities are carried out in a safe and supportive environment, where effort and hard work, as well as success, is celebrated.
-This is achieved by children participating in engaging lessons with effective differentiation, using the STEP approach, to ensure that all children can be successful.
+This is achieved by children participating in engaging lessons with effective adaptations, using the STEP approach, to ensure that all children can be successful.

 At our school, we believe in opening doors and enriching the lives of our children and that our cultural capital opportunities are vital in educating the whole child.
 We enrich our Physical Education curriculum by providing opportunities for children to participate in competitive sport, festivals and extra-curricular clubs before, during and after school.
-Competitive sport involves children competing both within our school and against other schools in a variety of sports, whereas festivals and extra-curricular clubs take an inclusive approach, which encourage physical development as well as health and wellbeing.
+Competitive sport involves children competing both within our school and against other schools in a variety of sports, whereas festivals and extra-curricular clubs take an inclusive approach, which encourage motor competence as well as health and wellbeing.
 In addition to this, the children in Years 5 and 6 are given the opportunity to attend residential trips to Grinton Lodge (Yorkshire Dales) and Howtown (Lake District) to participate in essential outdoor and adventurous activities.

 To ensure that children are at the required standard, the Subject Coordinator monitors the high-quality Physical Education at our school by close discussion with colleagues and sports coaches and lesson observations.
+Furthermore, to ensure children are prepared for their next steps in education, the Subject Coordinator has developed the schools Physical Education Progression map (see below) and has attended County PE conferences to remain up to date with current matters.

 At Tanfield Lea Primary, we have worked extremely hard to develop PE and school sport, which has been recognised and has led to us achieving the Gold Sainsbury’s School Games Mark.
 In addition, we have achieved the Active 30 Award for children participating in 30 minutes of physical activity each day.